da4asandbox/modules-css/historicizing-data/README.md

 <center><sl-button href="/historicizing-data/lesson-4/" target="_blank" size=medium pill>View the full "Day 2.4" lesson plan</sl-button></center>

-# Assignments {#assignments}
+# Assignment {#assignments}

 ## Data Biography

-In this assignment, students analyze how a historical dataset was created: the who, what, when, how, and why of the dataset and its production.
+In this assignment, students apply the concept of a “data biography” to analyze the history behind a particular dataset: the who, what, when, how, and why of the dataset and its creation.
+In doing so, they learn about the different interpretative filters that shape the historical trajectory of a dataset, from its initial collection to its availability and usability today.

-<sl-button href="/module-2/data-biography/" target="_blank" size=large pill>Read full assignment description</sl-button>
+<sl-button href="/historicizing-data/assignment/" target="_blank" size=large pill>Read full assignment description</sl-button>

 # Bibliography {#readings}